JamesAnderson27/oasis-build/README.md

 (3/3)

-	- Formatting the DB_campsites fee and road conditions
+	- Formatting the DB_campsites fee and road conditions.
 	- Reading folium documentation for maptiles, markers and icons.
 	- Updating, coloring the folium map icons with rez_type.
 Shift to 'openstreetmap' tile.
 	- Including road conditions on streamlit.